‘The One and Only Space-Age Mansion of Mansa Musa’ by Linwood Storm [Multiverse Myths]

 This paradisal world that Mansa Musa would be responsible for conceiving is referred to by many as Earth-Eden because it has the lowest crime rate, unemployment, and homelessness in the multiverse.
 Its security measures are also the highest and foreign visitors, humanoid or extraterrestrial life, from outside of the planet have been banned in order to maintain relatively peaceful relations among classes.
 Deities have also found the rarity of war and terrorist acts to be notable contrasts to other Earths.
 Most believe this could be attributed to the millions of artificial trees that produce a synthetic version of Hímoxide-8, a chemical that was extracted from an unknown plant, known to lower the levels of aggression in humans and significantly enhance cognition.

 On Mansa Musa’s deathbed, he left plans for a unique mansion to be discretely constructed, not on land or in sea, but somewhere in space where only his descendants could access it and Gods could not see.
-This mansion would ultimately be built over the period of a millennium in a pocket universe by tricking genies out of their lamps after carefully placed them on a Heaven Mu symbol that was thickly drawn with the blood of chupacabras.
+This mansion would ultimately be built over the period of a millennium in a pocket dimension by tricking genies out of their lamps after carefully placed them on a Heaven Mu symbol that was thickly drawn with the blood of chupacabras.
 This would be orchestrated in a temple with the assistance of an interdimensional witch who was cast out for practicing hoodoo from The Book of Alucalb.
 She would drain them of their energy and use it to fuel a portal machine underground that would allow parallel realities to intersect through entrances of the property above.
 To pass through these entrances into this mansion would require genetic compatibility with Mansa Musa.
 Otherwise, all that would be seen is what was physically designed on the surface.

-The temple would eventually become a three-story house with a distinctive Taurus Cape buffalo door knocker among many in a suburban neighborhood populated by many upper-middle-class African-American residents, and one day, five versions of a man descending from Mansa Musa named Guus Makuto would find themselves among one another while in its living room following a lengthy ride inside their respective home vacuum elevators once stepping into them alone.
+The temple would eventually become a three-story house with a distinctive Taurus Cape buffalo door knocker among many in a suburban neighborhood populated by many upper-middle-class African-American residents, and one day, five counterparts of a man descending from Mansa Musa named Guus L. Makuto IV would find themselves among one another while in its living room following a lengthy ride inside their respective home vacuum elevators once stepping into them alone.

 The buff clean-shaven Billionaire wore a black turtleneck with white khaki pants, a modestly thin gold chain, and a magnetic hematite bracelet on his right-hand wrist.
-A stunningly beautiful Khoisan humanoid female robot with Black pigtails known as Nia shined his dark brown dress shoes while on her knees as he sat on a long curved sofa in the living room, observing the other versions of himself through security cameras that his tablet was connected to.
+A stunningly beautiful Khoisan humanoid female robot with Black pigtails known as Nia shined his dark brown dress shoes while on her knees as he sat on a long curved sofa in the living room, observing the other counterparts of himself through security cameras that his tablet was connected to.

 The anxious Vagabond rummaged through the kitchen’s refrigerator in grey sweatpants, a matching color hoodie, and black tactical boots.
 He also wore a broken leather watch decorated with music note symbols behind its glass screen and wore a cap to cover hair that he had naturally loc’d using a military brush.